Pull from upstream before solving this task.

 Task: Thread Synchronization

-In the upstream repository, you will find a multi-threaded program without any synchronization.
-Now your task is to add correct and useful synchronization and make the program run flawlessly.
+You will find a multi-threaded program in the upstream repository without any synchronization.
+Your task is to add correct and proper synchronization and run the program flawlessly.

-This time, we provide a framework for a Hospital Simulator.
+This time, we provide a framework for a classical Supermarket Self-Checkout.
+The central roles in this scenario are:

 - Identify all actors and resources in the programs.